TrafficGCN/haversine_mapping_for_spatial_integration_in_graph_convolutional_networks/README.md

 sensor_to_weather_mapping = dict(zip(traffic_sensors_df['detid'], traffic_sensors_df['nearest_weather_sensor']))
 ```

-The traffic and tempurature are matched via the date timestamps and saved into one csv file. `spatial_integration_haversine_mapping.py`
+The traffic and temperature are matched via the date timestamps and saved into one csv file. `spatial_integration_haversine_mapping.py`

 ```
 # Function to merge data based on timestamps